 - The American Historical Association (AHA) is the oldest and largest society of historians in the United States.
 It organizes an annual conference in January, in which many SRS members participate.
+The SRS participates with one panel organized by Ruxandra Petrinca.
 More information is available at: http://www.historians.org.

 - The American Political Science Association (APSA) is the largest organization of political scientists in the United States.
 Each year, the APSA organizes a conference in late August.
 The SRS participates with one panel organized by Dr. Claudiu Tufiş.
 The APSA website is: http://www.apsanet.org.